raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, legendary_

 This tube holds milky liquid with a strong alcohol smell.
 You can use an action to pour the contents of the tube onto a surface within reach.
-The liquid instantly dissolves up to 1 square foot of adhesive it touches, including _sovereign glue._
+The liquid instantly dissolves up to 30cm² of adhesive it touches, including _sovereign glue._

 ### Magic Items (V)